VladimirMarkovic86/server-lib/README.md

 ### Installing

-You can use this project as dependencie in clojure projects by listing it in project.clj
+You can use this project as dependencie in clojure projects by listing it in project.clj.

 ```
 [org.clojars.vladimirmarkovic86/server-lib "0.3.7"]